GCSEBiology

 Exam Questions

-Describe and explain the roles of producers, consumers, and decomposers in an ecosystem.
+Describe and explain the role of producers in an ecosystem.
 [6 marks]

 6 marks